request/request-promise/README.md

 - v0.2.6 (2014-11-09)
 	- When calling `rp.defaults(...)` the passed `resolveWithFullResponse` option is not always overwritten by the default anymore.
 	- The function passed as the `transform` option now also gets the full response as the second parameter.
 The new signature is: `function (body, response) { }`
-	- If the transform function throws an exception it is catched and the promise is rejected with it.
+	- If the transform function throws an exception it is caught and the promise is rejected with it.
 - v0.2.5 (2014-11-06)
 	- The Request instance which is wrapped by Request-Promise is exposed as `rp.request`.